Admidio/admidio/adm_program/libs/select2-bootstrap-theme/README.md

 #### Compatibility

-Built and tested with Bootstrap v3.3.7 and Select2 v4.0.3 in latest Chrome, Firefox and Safari (Mac) and Internet Explorer 11 and 10.
+Built and tested with Bootstrap v3.3.7 and Select2 v4.0.3 in latest Chrome, Firefox and Safari (Mac) and Internet Explorer 11, 10 and 9 (should work in IE8).

 #### Installation

-You can [download select2-bootstrap-theme from this GitHub repo](https://github.com/select2/select2-bootstrap-theme/releases), install it using Bower or npm, or source it directly from CDNJS.
+You can [download select2-bootstrap-theme from this GitHub repo](https://github.com/select2/select2-bootstrap-theme/releases), install it using Bower or npm – required if you want to integrate the Sass or Less sources in your build process – or source the compiled CSS directly from CDNJS or jsDelivr.

-##### Install using Bower or npm
+##### Install using Bower or npm/yarn

-You may install select2-bootstrap-theme with [Bower](https://bower.io/) or [npm](https://www.npmjs.com/):
+You may install select2-bootstrap-theme with [Bower](https://bower.io/), [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/):

 ```shell
 // Bower